Funny: Monty Python's Flying Circus

 Railway Signalman: (leaning out of the window of his signal box, shouts) Sor-ree! (is dragged back in by a growling bear)note

-What do you think of Mr Hilter's politics?
-Yokel:
+Interviewer: What do you think of Mr Hilter's politics?

-I don't like the sound of these 'ere "boncentration bamps".
-Pepperpot:
+Yokel: I don't like the sound of these 'ere "boncentration bamps".

-Well, I gave him my baby to kiss, and he bit it!
+Pepperpot: Well, I gave him my baby to kiss, and he bit it!
 On the head!
-City Gent:

-Well, I think he'd do a lot of good to the Stock Exchange.
-Second Pepperpot:
+City Gent: Well, I think he'd do a lot of good to the Stock Exchange.

-Well speaking as Conservative candidate, I just drone on and on and on, never letting anyone else get a word in edgeways, until I start foaming at the mouth and fall over backwards. (he foams at the mouth and falls over backwards) (cut to
+Tory Candidate: Well speaking as Conservative candidate, I just drone on and on and on, never letting anyone else get a word in edgeways, until I start foaming at the mouth and fall over backwards. (he foams at the mouth and falls over backwards)

 - I Wish To Report A Burglary.
 A guy walks into the station to file a burglary report, but the officers end up telling him to file his report in different vocal registers.